 - 7.3.5.1 The benchmark configuration shall include a recommended power monitor.
 See Appendix A for a list of recommended monitors. - 7.3.5.2 If the selected power monitor does not gather environmental data, the benchmark configuration shall include an environmental monitor.
-See Appendix A for a list of recommended monitors. - 7.3.5.3 The power monitor shall be active throughout all tests and test phases of the benchmark and shall record: - Input voltage to the SUT, to an accuracy of 1%; - Power consumption by the SUT, to the accuracy summarized in Error!
-Reference source not found.
+See Appendix A for a list of recommended meters. - 7.3.5.3 The power monitor shall be active throughout all tests and test phases of the benchmark and shall record: - Input voltage to the SUT, to an accuracy of 1%; - Power consumption by the SUT, to the accuracy summarized in Table 9.